-This smoked beef roast is tender, juicy, and as flavorful as a smoked brisket.
-However, using a chuck roast is easier and quicker to prepare.
+This smoked beef chuck roast is tender, juicy, and as flavorful as a smoked brisket.
+Best of all, using a chuck roast is easier and quicker to prepare.

-If you would like to smoke a leaner cut of beef, try smoking a rump roast.
-Since it only needs to be cooked to medium-rare, it is ready to eat in approximately three hours, and when sliced thinly it makes phenomenal sandwiches!
+- Chuck roast - Chuck roast is a tougher cut of meat with a lot of fat and connective tissue.
+This breaks down as it smokes and creates a juicy smoked beef roast.
+If you would like to smoke a leaner cut of beef, try smoking a rump roast, but be aware it only needs to be cooked to medium-rare.
+It should be ready to eat in approximately three hours, and when sliced thinly it makes phenomenal sandwiches!

-If your temperature didn't stay under control and the roast is too tough when it reaches the proper temperature, wrap it in foil and place it back in the smoker.
-It will get increasingly more tender the longer it cooks.
+Tip: If your smoker temperature didn't stay under control and the roast is too tough when it reaches the proper temperature, wrap it in foil and place it back in the smoker.
+It will get increasingly tender the longer it cooks.

 What to Serve with Smoked Beef Roast

 All of your favorite BBQ fixin's will be right at home next to your smoked beef roast.
-In particular, I recommend a table spread consisting of homemade baked beans, fresh coleslaw, and finally, classic macaroni salad.
+In particular, I recommend a table spread consisting of smoked baked beans, homemade vinegar coleslaw, and finally, a crisp tequilaberry salad.
 Oh, and of course, a refreshing cucumber martini to wash it all down!

 Ingredients